wasiqibnzahid/ryan_project/README.md

+# What's left after this commit
+- Doughnut chart is done - using dummy data
+- I need to combine all the created elements and join them together and work on the ui
+- Create a navbar and footer

+# Time spent until now
+Around 1 hour

 # Basic Project Structure

 The project is set up in a way that would be similar to how I would set this up in an actual project